goosedb/Monalog/README.md

 | array   | `[1, true, "bar"]`         |
 | key     | `_42foo`, `fOooBar`        |

-## Coping
+## Copying
-Now only OSC52 coping is implemented.
+Now only OSC52 copying is implemented.
 Check out if your terminal supports OSC52
-Coping is available in log entry view using `[Copy]` button
+Copying is available in log entry view using `[Copy]` button

 ## Log view
 Log view supports jsonpath queries.
 Jsonpath filter can be disabled/enabled with checkbox